AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Configuring Actions/index.md

 ## Configuring Custom Actions

 Actions can be created and managed via [the Frame.io V4 Developer API](/frameio/api/experimental/#tag/Custom-Actions), or through the new [Actions settings (Beta)](https://next.frame.io/settings/actions) available in Frame.io V4 on Web.
-Any user can see Actions in Settings (and List via the API) but only Content Admins and Account Owners can Create, Edit, Delete or Update custom Actions.
+Only Content Admins and Account Owners can Create, Edit, Delete or Update custom Actions.

 |Field name	|Description	|
 |---	|---	|